 The CEO noted a study by the National Institute of Allergy and Infectious Diseases, a division of the National Institutes of Health, showing that Covid-19 patients taking remdesivir recovered after 11 days, compared with 15 days for placebo takers.
 In the U.S., he wrote, “earlier hospital discharge would result in hospital savings of approximately $12,000 per patient.”

 The hilarious implication seemed to be that by shortening hospital stays by four days on average, remdesivir was worth $48,000 a dose.
-That O’Day might come […]
+That O’Day might come to […]